post-self/post-self.ink/content/about/characters.md

 True Name is a politician and one of the movers and shakers of the System as one of the Founders and member of the Council of Eight.
 She takes the form of an anthropomorphic skunk, though is taller and slimmer than her up-tree instance, May Then My Name.
 She is described wearing rather nice clothes; blouses and skirts or slacks.

-She is in an on-again-off-again relationship with Zacharias.
+She is/was in an on-again-off-again relationship with Zacharias, a dapper, snarky red fox.

 [![True Name as depicted on the back cover of Toledot](/img/truename1.png)](/img/truename1.png)